philipstanislaus/performant-array-to-tree/README.md

 - `id`: key of the id field of the item
 - `parentId`: key of the parent's id field of the item
-- `maintainStructure`: boolean to keep the current structure of your data.
-Not put it in a `data` field
+- `dataField`: key which data will be put in.
+Make null if you don't want a container.

 Example: